 We have made a commitment to promote equality, value diversity and maintain an environment for study, work and living in which the rights and dignity of all our members are respected.
 Students, staff, Fellows and other Senior Members come from a wide range of backgrounds and nationalities, and enjoy being in a location close to Mill Road with its cosmopolitan shops and restaurants.

 We aim to be accountable, inclusive and diverse in terms of our College communities.
-This page summarises our efforts in this area and links to recently undertaken survey data regarding diversity at Hughes Hall.
+This page summarises our efforts in this area and links to recently undertaken survey data regarding diversity at Hughes Hall in terms of race and gender.
 Papers with more detailed figures, can be found here (staff and Senior Members) and here (students).

 Hughes Hall students are encouraged to speak with their tutor initially if they have any concerns or questions about equality and diversity matters.
 There are also a number of MCR Committee students officers (including a Female and Non-binary Welfare Officer, Male and Non-binary Welfare Officer, Equality and LGBTQ+ Officer, and an Equality and BAME Officer) whose roles include support and promotion of inclusion and equality.
 The College’s Race Equality Champion, and Hughes Hall Fellow, Dr Othman Cole, is available for students with concerns related to race and ethnicity issues and takes the lead in promoting equality for Black, Asian and Minority Ethnic students.
-Dr Corinne Roughley takes a lead for the College in disability and welfare matters and Dr Philip Johnston, Senior Tutor, is also available to discuss welfare matters with students.
+Dr Corinne Roughley takes a lead for the College in Disability and Welfare matters, as well as Harassment and Sexual Misconduct support, alongside Dr Martin Hadley-Brown.
+Dr Philip Johnston, Senior Tutor, is also available to discuss all welfare matters with students.